 Students use new or near new computers and multiple software options and other media.
 Students work at individualized paces.
-Students who have developed proficient skills can move quickly through a variety of learning activities, while those with less background or skills can focus on what they need before moving
+Students who have developed proficient skills can move quickly through a variety of learning activities, while those with less background or skills can focus on what they need before moving on to other opportunities.
+Although many courses are listed individually, a student might be studying something from several areas through an individualized format.

-Computers (one semester) Grade 7 RequiredHistory of computers and background of technology and how to use many different types will be the focus of this class.
+Computers(one semester)Grade 7RequiredHistory of computers and background of technology and how to use many different types will be the focus of this class.
 Learning how to format documents using Microsoft Word as well as being introduced to the basic features of the spreadsheet software, Microsoft Excel, and they are given opportunities to strengthen their proofreading skills as well.
 We will also touch on Photoshop and Microsoft Powerpoint.